shantel-martinez/ERA8-Mapping/README.md

 ### QTL Analysis
 View the R code, analysis, and figure creation in the [QTL_Mapping_of_ERA8](http://rpubs.com/shantel-martinez/ERA8-Mapping) website.
-To download all of the data files (listed below) as an `ERA8-Mapping-Data.RData` file for this analysis, [click here](data:application/octet-stream;base64,H4sIAAAAAAAABgtyiTDiiuBiYGBgYmBmZWZgYgYyWZiABCMDCwMniE4FEgJAzA8VYPaJsoAy2YBMd6dgKI89KiCxyNHJEcplScvPK4GyuUrzMgsL8osdPTxgspm5iQUwjVBZKJcjJbEk0VTPKBGNnwTl8+gFJeal5OfqFaempsCMcwzJz4EZB1FvCHMkiquY/eGuZ44CMhkY/gEAKMACDwQBAAA=)
+You can download all of the data files (listed below) as an `ERA8-Mapping-Data.RData` file for this analysis, linked in the [QTL_Mapping_of_ERA8](http://rpubs.com/shantel-martinez/ERA8-Mapping) website under the header `LOAD DATA`.

 #### File Descriptions